Graphology today: the contemporary relevance of graphology in a digital age

 - What company wants square pegs in round holes in their workforce?
 Graphology can be of great assistance here, avoiding a costly mis-match to the company.

 - Interviews tend to be very subjective and all candidates will seek to promote their strengths and play down their weaknesses.
 A professional graphological analysis can offer the interviewer with a full dossier about the applicant and how they function – including their potential and motivation - before they even arrive for interview.

-These days we are drawn to digital methods of memory preservation – blogs and tweets and status updates – but handwritten diaries endure, especially in wartime.
-They do not need electricity or to be handled with care, and they carry a unique form of literary DNA.
-Each stroke of the pen is a highly individualised signature that reveals the writer’s emotional state.
-(Diaries were kept by American and British soldiers in Iraq, as they were kept by Iraqis.)
+These days we are drawn to digital methods of memory preservation - blogs and tweets and status updates - but handwritten diaries endure, especially in wartime.
+(Diaries were kept by American and British soldiers in Iraq, as well as by the Iraqis.)
+Handwritten diaries do not need electricity or to be handled with care, and they carry a unique form of literary DNA.
+Each stroke of the pen is a highly individualised signature that reveals the writer's emotional state.

 Even with the advance of technology in today’s digital age, handwriting will continue to be an important skill that holds relevance in many different areas of daily life.
 Why are 200 million biros sold in this country if nobody is writing?
 They can't all be used for peashooters or biting on by stressed executives.